 The MormonThink website is not involved in this private legal action.
 We merely report the news.
 Please leave your comments "without prejudice" on our Facebook page.
 Don't forget to press the "Like" button at the top of our Facebook page.

 Thursday, March 20, 2014 - After almost a week of deliberation, a district judge today announced his decision to withdraw the fraud summons issued in February against Thomas S. Monson and The Church of Jesus Christ of Latter-day Saints.
 The complete press release is found here - PDF file.
+The official withdrawal document is found here - PDF file (thanks to u/antons_key at reddit for the link).

 Wednesday, March 19, 2014 - Good Summary of the Issues in the case